kin3303/cloudbees_cdro_install_dockerize/README.md

   $ cbfstart
 ```
 After using this command,
-check the output log in ur PC and if the Cloudbees Flow server is running, exit by Ctrl +C and enter the displayed URL, for set the DB.
+check the output log in ur PC and if the Cloudbees Flow server is running, exit by Ctrl +C and then
+open Webbrowser with the displayed URL for set the DB.
 ```
 DBNAME : ecdb
 USER : root